jocall3/bitcoin-cash-faucet/README.md

     # contract nonce     # 1
     contract address:      bchtest:pq75zmtt8d84nqnxv8vx3wj06mmzlhjnwu2n8uh89l
-    contract balance:      4002
+    contract balance:      10797

-The above indicates a contract balance of 3002 sats.
+The above indicates the contract number, deposit address and a balance of 10797 sats.

 ### Getting a payout of testnet coins

-To use the faucet, configure your receiving address as ADDRESS in your environment or pass it before the `drip` script:
+To use the faucet, drop your address with the `--address` flag:

     npx bitcoin-cash-faucet --address bchtest:qzz0tq2rg2xjgswchsvdrqzudsle8vje9g0zyhnap8